 Through the MacPherson Institute at McMaster University, I’ve achieved the Teaching & Learning Foundations Certificate of Completion, Instructional Skills Workshop (ISW), and the Teaching and Learning Scholars Certificate of Completion.

-Since May 2020, I have also been working as an Educational Development Fellow with the MacPherson Institute.
-In this capacity, I have been supporting instructors during the transition to on-line teaching in response to COVID-19 global pandemic, by providing consultations and training, as well as developing just-in-time text and video resources.
-I’ve also reviewed teaching and learning grant applications, helped develop workshops, performed qualitative data analysis as part of a campus-wide Fall Experience Survey, and am part of a working group addressing Partnered and Interdisciplinary Learning as part of McMaster’s Teaching and Learning Strategy.
+I also worked as an Educational Development Fellow with the MacPherson Institute (2020-2022).
+In this capacity, I supported instructors during the transition to on-line teaching in response to COVID-19 global pandemic, by providing consultations and training, as well as developing just-in-time text and video resources.
+I also reviewed teaching and learning grant applications, helped develop workshops, performed qualitative data analysis as part of a campus-wide Fall Experience Survey, and was part of a working group addressing Partnered and Interdisciplinary Learning as part of McMaster’s Teaching and Learning Strategy.

 Note: Teaching portfolio available upon request.
 Email me at email@example.com